hashicorp/packer/CONTRIBUTING.md

 #### Godeps

-If you are submitting a change that requires a change in dependencies, DO NOT update the `vendor/` folder.
-This keeps the PR smaller and easier to review.
-Instead, please indicate which upstream has changed and which version we should be using.
-You _may_ do this using `Godeps/Godeps.json` but this is not required.
+If you are submitting a change that requires new or updated dependencies, please include them in `Godeps/Godeps.json` and in the `vendor/` folder.
+This helps everything get tested properly in CI.

+Note that you will need to use [Godep](https://github.com/tools/godep) to do this.
+This step is recommended but not required; if you don't use Godep please indicate in your PR which dependencies have changed and to what versions.

 #### Running Unit Tests